Vikashbaabhu/Facebook-Clone/README.md

 # Facebook-Clone

-A clone of the Facebook that was created with the help of HTML, CSS.
+Cloned version of Facebook created with the help of HTML, CSS.

 Here is the link of the website - https://zuui79.csb.app/